flatcar-archive/flatcar-docs/os/booting-on-vmware.md

-# Running CoreOS Container Linux on VMware
+# Running Flatcar Linux on VMware

 These instructions walk through running Container Linux on VMware Fusion or ESXi.
 If you are familiar with another VMware product, you can use these instructions as a starting point.